In the guide

 Additionally, you should ensure that each vehicle is supplied with adequate written instructions.
 If you rely only on verbal instructions it will be very difficult to prove what you have said and your instructions may not reach the end user (if the vehicle is a gift, for example).
 If there are parts of the instructions that have a particular relevance to safety, you may wish to highlight them.

-You should also examine each vehicle before you supply it and carry out basic checks - for example:
+You should also examine each vehicle before you supply it, and carry out basic checks - for example:

 - all fixings, nuts and bolts are correctly and securely fastened

-- the frame is not damaged
+- frame is not damaged

-- the condition and inflation of tyres
+- condition and inflation of tyres

 - brakes are working effectively